 When you’re charged an interest fee, it’s added to your balance.
 If you carry any of that balance into the next billing cycle you’ll be charged interest on it, including the interest the credit card company added to your bill last month!

 This is called “compounding.”
 The bank charges interest on the entire balance you owe, including any finance charges you owe, every time interest is calculated.
-This is why it can feel like credit card debt quickly snowballs into larger and larger amounts, and why it’s hard to make a dent in it.
+This is how credit card debt quickly snowballs into larger and larger amounts, and why it’s hard to make a dent in it.

 Even though an APR appears to be an annual interest rate, credit card interest is compounded more frequently, not just at the end of the year.
 Depending on how your credit card calculates interest, you may owe more money every day you carry a balance, not just every billing cycle.
 Some credit cards compound interest daily, while others compound monthly.